St. Paul police responding to fatal stabbing inside Harding High School

 According to a spokesperson for St. Paul Public Schools, the high school went into lockdown at 11:45 a.m.
 Friday.

-The school remains in lockdown as of 12:50 p.m., according to the district.
+The school remained in lockdown as of 12:50 p.m., according to the district, and all evening and weekend events at Harding High School were canceled.

 Multiple police squads could be seen at the school and also saw an ambulance leaving the area.

+According to a social media post by Ramsey County Sheriff Bob Fletcher, a student stabbed another student.
+However, further details regarding the incident are still limited.

-A woman at the scene told a 5 EYEWITNESS NEWS photojournalist at the scene she received an e-mail from the district saying students would be let out at 1:20 p.m.
+A woman at the scene told a 5 EYEWITNESS NEWS photojournalist at the scene that she received an email from the district saying students would be let out at 1:20 p.m.
 Friday.

 Stay with 5 EYEWITNESS NEWS and KSTP.com for updates on this developing news.
 Refresh your page to make sure you are seeing the most current information.